fiatjaf/classless/themes/README.md

 * [aluod](aluod/) - A fancy theme that turns lists of content into floating masonry-style cards.
 * [barbieri](barbieri/) - A theme with a big hero unit.
 Good for simple text-only landing pages.
 * [blank](blank/) - No CSS at all.
+* [cocoa](cocoa/) - A consistent and responsive theme with clean typography.
+The primary typefaces are Open Sans and Raleway.
 * [creative-portfolio](creative-portfolio/) - Creative portfolio is a clean and elegant template originally intended to showcase artists and designers portfolios, but can be easily used in normal websites.
 * [cyprio](cyprio/) - A theme for sites generated with magical ferrets, unhealthy amounts of coffee.
 * [dbyll](dbyll/) - A multipurpose theme with a fixed sidebar.